The Love Doctor (The Impact Of "Slow Roll It")

 Up in Memphis, producer John Ward put out a cover of "Slow Roll It" with Sheba Potts-Wright.
 On "Slow Roll It" Sheba had none of the chops of the seasoned R&B/Blues singer she was to become over the next dozen years.
 What she had was the flirty, half-innocent precociousness of the young, and it's interesting to note, if you listen closely to her "Slow Roll It," that Sheba lets out a girlish giggle identical to the one young Krishunda Echols emits a decade later in her "Mad Dog 20-20".
 Young feminine sounds such as these are mesmerizing, and for a time the Potts-Wright version of "Slow Roll It" eclipsed The Love Doctor's original.
 (And, with only a couple of exceptions, Sheba has never had a bigger hit single.)
 But The Love Doctor's "Slow Roll It" with Sir Charles Jones slowly and inevitably regained its prominence as one of the primary templates of modern southern soul.

 Truth be told, I expected collectible versions of the Mardi Gras Records album from which the song came--Doctor Of Love--to be selling for very expensive prices, if available at all.
 Just the opposite is the case.
 There are new copies on sale at ridiculously low rates.
-Adding one to your library would be a wise choice not only musically but financially, because this song will only accrue in equity as time goes on.
+Adding one to your library would be a wise choice not only musically but financially, because this song will only accrue in value as time goes on.

 Buy The Love Doctor's "Slow Roll It" at Amazon.